microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 + [Defining Custom Search Parameters](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/how-to-do-custom-search)

 ## FHIR Search methods
 When you do a search in FHIR, you need to set the scope of information that you wish to query.
-You can begin your search by setting any of these as the starting point:
+You can begin your query with any of these set as the search domain:

 + a Resource type
 + a specific Resource instance